cloudmesh/cloudmesh-pi-cluster/README.md

 * mapreduce: a branch in which we coordinate hadoop and spark deployments.
 There is a temprrary solution in her, but we have not tested is and I woudl consider the status as pre alphs.
 It needs t o be redone.
 * with-dhcp-server: Some intermediate development
+* mongo: distributed deployment of mongo.
+This branch is essentially empty.
+We may delete it due to inactivity.